ajarifi/ajarifi.github.io/_pages/cv.md

 <p align="justify"> My purpose is to foster the growth of hadron physics communities in the Southeast Asian region.
 In physics, my primary objective is to build a broad understanding of hadron physics from multiple perspectives.
 Specifically, I aim to develop various quark models that explain the diverse properties of hadrons and nuclei, ultimately connecting this knowledge to QCD.
 To achieve this, I am dedicated to collaborating with new researchers and exploring different methods. </p>

 <h2 style="color:#900C3F"> Education </h2>
+I graduated from leading universities in Indonesia and Japan, where I developed a strong foundation in theoretical physics.

 * <b>Ph.D, Osaka University,</b> Japan, Sept 2020\
   Thesis: Study of heavy baryons from three-body decays\